-- (2) Must be capable of being understood by interested persons with a reasonable understanding of the management of infrastructure assets; - (3) Should provide a sound basis for the ongoing assessment of asset-related risks, particularly high impact asset-related risks. - 2.6.3 Subject to clause 2.6.4, an EDB may elect to complete and publicly disclose an AMP update, as described under clause 2.6.5, before the start of a disclosure year, instead of an AMP, as described under clause 2.6.1(1), unless the start of that disclosure year is- - (1) one year after the start of the DPP regulatory period; or - (2) two years before the start of the next DPP regulatory period. - 2.6.4 An EDB must not complete and publicly disclose an AMP update instead of an AMP if it has not previously publicly disclosed an AMP under clause 2.6.1. - 2.6.5 For the purpose of clause 2.6.3, the AMP update must- - (1) Relate to the electricity distribution services supplied by the EDB; - (2) Identify any material changes to the network development plans disclosed in the last AMP under clause 11 of Attachment A or in the last AMP update disclosed under this clause; - (3) Identify any material changes to the lifecycle asset management (maintenance and renewal) plans disclosed in the last AMP pursuant to clause 12 of Attachment A or in the last AMP update disclosed under this section; - (4) Provide the reasons for any material changes to the previous disclosures in the Report on Forecast Capital Expenditure set out in Schedule 11a and Report on Forecast Operational Expenditure set out in Schedule 11b; - (5) Identify any changes to the asset management practices of the EDB that would affect a Schedule 13 Report on Asset Management Maturity disclosure; and - (6) Contain the information set out in the schedules described in clause 2.6.6.
+2023; but - (3) each EDB must, by 30 June 2023, publicly disclose the information under clauses 17.1-17.6 of Attachment A, either in the EDB's AMP for disclosure year 2023 or in a separate document. - 2.6.2 The purposes of AMP disclosure referred to in subclause 2.6.1(1)(b) are that the AMP - (1) Must provide sufficient information for interested persons to assess whether- - (a) assets are being managed for the long term; - (b) the required level of performance is being delivered; and - (c) costs are efficient and performance efficiencies are being achieved; - (2) Must be capable of being understood by interested persons with a reasonable understanding of the management of infrastructure assets; - (3) Should provide a sound basis for the ongoing assessment of asset-related risks, particularly high impact asset-related risks. - 2.6.3 Subject to clause 2.6.4, an EDB may elect to complete and publicly disclose an AMP update, as described under clause 2.6.5, before the start of a disclosure year, instead of an AMP, as described under clause 2.6.1(1), unless the start of that disclosure year is- - (1) one year after the start of the DPP regulatory period; or - (2) two years before the start of the next DPP regulatory period.

+- 2.6.4 An EDB must not complete and publicly disclose an AMP update instead of an AMP if it has not previously publicly disclosed an AMP under clause 2.6.1. - 2.6.5 For the purpose of clause 2.6.3, the AMP update must- - (1) Relate to the electricity distribution services supplied by the EDB; - (2) Identify any material changes to the network development plans disclosed in the last AMP under clause 11 and clause 17.5-17.7 of Attachment A or in the last AMP update disclosed under this clause; - (3) Identify any material changes to the lifecycle asset management (maintenance and renewal) plans disclosed in the last AMP pursuant to clause 12 of Attachment A or in the last AMP update disclosed under this section; - (4) Provide the reasons for any material changes to the previous disclosures in the Report on Forecast Capital Expenditure set out in Schedule 11a and Report on Forecast Operational Expenditure set out in Schedule 11b; - (5) Identify any changes to the asset management practices of the EDB that would affect a Schedule 13 Report on Asset Management Maturity disclosure; and - (6) Contain the information set out in the schedules described in clause 2.6.6.

-2.6.6 Every EDB must-
+2.6.6 Each EDB-

-- (1) Before the start of each disclosure year, complete and publicly disclose each of the following reports by inserting all information relating to the electricity distribution services supplied by the EDB for the disclosure years provided for in the following reports- - (a) the Report on Forecast Capital Expenditure in Schedule 11a; - (b) the Report on Forecast Operational Expenditure in Schedule 11b; - (c) the Report on Asset Condition in Schedule 12a; - (d) the Report on Forecast Capacity in Schedule 12b; - (e) the Report on Forecast Network Demand in Schedule 12c; - (f) the Report on Forecast Interruptions and Duration in Schedule 12d; - (2) If the EDB has sub-networks, complete and publicly disclose the Report on Forecast Interruptions and Duration set out in Schedule 12d by inserting all information relating to the electricity distribution services supplied by the EDB in relation to each sub-network for the disclosure years provided for in the report.
+- (1) must, except as provided in subclauses (2) and (3), before the start of each disclosure year, complete and publicly disclose each of the following reports by inserting all information relating to the electricity distribution services supplied by the EDB for the disclosure years provided for in the following reports- - (a) the Report on Forecast Capital Expenditure in Schedule 11a; - (b) the Report on Forecast Operational Expenditure in Schedule 11b; - (c) the Report on Asset Condition in Schedule 12a; - (d) the Report on Forecast Capacity in Schedule 12b; - (e) the Report on Forecast Network Demand in Schedule 12c;